learn-co-curriculum/ruby-methods-readme/README.md

 say_hello_world_ten_times
 ```

-That's way cleaner and follows the code principle "don't repeat yourself" or
+That's way cleaner and follows the code principle "Don't Repeat Yourself" or
 DRY.
 We abstract the action or procedure of putting "Hello World!" ten times
 into a method.
 By defining the method  `say_hello_world_ten_times` once, we can
 "call" or "invoke" the method as many times as we want in the future.
 Let's look